loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

     <img class="img-post" src="{{ site.baseurl }}/images/blog-howto.png" alt="Blog as of April 2019" height="auto" width="400">
 </center>
 <br><br>
->A blog (a truncation of "weblog") is a discussion or informational website published on the World Wide Web consisting of discrete, often informal diary-style text entries (posts).
+>A blog (initially "weblog") is a discussion or informational website published on the World Wide Web consisting of discrete, often informal diary-style text entries (posts).

 <br>
 ## Why a blog?